 Every autumn, at Martin mere near Burscough in Lancashire, the skies fill with thousands of wings of birds who choose the protected wetlands at the wildfowl preserve for their roosting grounds.
 Geese, swans and ducks meander through the skies, catching a late afternoon’s light as silver on their wings

-And the whooping swans herald their arrival in their deep singsong of a foreign language.
+The whooping swans herald their arrival in their deep singsong of a foreign language.

-As the sun sets, the birds take off on an unseen, unheard cue, felt by them who are in tune to the signals reserved for the wild, but the air now stirs with the vibration of a winged exodus.
+As the sun sets, the birds take off on an unseen, unheard cue, felt by them who are in tune to the signals reserved for the wild, but the air now stirs with the vibration of a winged population.

 The light’s brilliance lingers for a moment, caught in water and air.